Communicating Impact: The Key to Credible Sustainability Stories

 “This year, we focused on improving data quality in three sourcing regions, which helped us understand where our biggest gaps still are.”

-Impact is a story of progress, not perfection.
+Impact is a Story of Progress, Not Perfection

+One of the biggest mindset shifts I encourage is this: impact doesn’t have to mean outcomes you’ve already solved.
 Credible impact communication focuses on what you’ve done, what you’ve learned, what’s changing as a result, and what still needs work.

 That difference shows up clearly in language.